This article covers:

 Pennsylvania Overtime Laws

-Overtime wages in Pennsylvania are calculated at 1.5 times an employee’s base hourly rate.
-Employees can earn overtime pay for all hours worked beyond 40 in a standard work week.
+Pennsylvania’s overtime laws entitle all employees who work more than 40 hours a week to earn additional wages calculated at 1.5 times the employee’s base hourly rate.
 Employers can require employees to work overtime; refusal to comply with overtime requests can result in disciplinary action including termination.

 What are Pennsylvania’s Overtime Exemptions?

-Learn more in detail about Pennsylvania Salaried Employees Laws and Pennsylvania Overtime Laws.
+Learn more in detail about Pennsylvania salaried employees laws.

 Pennsylvania Break Laws